-Because of the risk that someone with access to IP level usage data for multiple sites might infringe on an individual’s privacy by painting a picture of their browsing history and then associating the information with a specific street address; IP addresses are anonymised before being processed and stored by Google Analytics4
+The more troubling risk is that someone with access to IP level usage data for multiple sites might infringe on an individual’s privacy by using the data to paint a picture of their browsing history that allows them to be identified.
+Because of this risk IP addresses are anonymised before being processed and stored by Google Analytics

 |1⏎||the three cookies used by Google Analytics to distinguish unique users are described here|